corvusdeinanis/cuddlyspaceship/content/The Moon and Sixpence.md

 tldr; both massive jerks who thought art>everything else, screwed over others

 ### Extra

 **Paul Gauguin**

->"Teha'amana was much younger than [Gauguin] and their ability to enjoy anything like a marriage was extremely limited," said Ms Thomson.
+> "Teha'amana was much younger than [Gauguin] and their ability to enjoy anything like a marriage was extremely limited," said Ms Thomson.
 "They couldn't even speak the same language.
-It was not an equal relationship, and it wasn't a clear cut professional relationship ...
-He justified his children by saying that Tahiti always welcomed [the birth of] children.
+It was not an equal relationship, and it wasn't a clear cut professional relationship … He justified his children by saying that Tahiti always welcomed [the birth of] children.
 They were something to be celebrated.
 > - Belinda Thomson, chief curator of Gauguin's work at Tate Modern in London

 Noa Noa, his semi-fictional travel memoirs and traditional island stories which he claimed to have gleaned from Teha'amana's ancient tribal lore, turned out to be copied from a textbook of Polynesian life.